GrahamCHill/GLFW-DearImGui-Vulkan-Template/README.md

 ### Notes on the build system

-Note the only files you should be concerned with (with CMake) if you are just wanting to use the template for experimenting are the src folder, CMakeLists.txt, and the Settings.cmake file.
+The only files you should be concerned with (with CMake,) if you are just wanting to use the template for experimenting are the src folder, CMakeLists.txt, and the Settings.cmake file.
+You will still have to add your source files to your application, but this project is to simplfy building cross-platform applications with C++ and Dear Imgui

 If you are making a more complex project, then you will want to look into the CMake folder as there are some settings that may need to be changed by you to prepare for a release build.